naem1023/minecraft-llm-agent-community/docs/docs/Documents/Fabric-mod-installation.md

       min_respawn_distance=0
       ```
 5. Don't forget to change the `version` in `azure_login` to `fabric-loader-0.14.18-1.19` that you are using.
 You can find it under `YOUR_MINECRAFT_GAME_LOCATION/version` folder.

-You can return to [README.md](../README.md#getting-started) and getting started now.